The Best Ways to Develop Skills as a Cognitive Empath

 For the enhancement of cognitive empathy, perspective-taking exercises are indispensable.
 These exercises help individuals imagine and understand someone else’s lived experience.
 Some ways to engage in perspective-taking include:

-- Reading books that depict diverse perspectives
+- Reading books or book summaries that depict diverse perspectives

 - Watching movies that explore different cultures and experiences